looker-open-source/sdk-codegen/rationale.md

 ## Notes

-In addition to Swagger being deprecated, this [visual guide](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/) shows why OpenAPI 3.x is preferred to Swagger 2.x.
+This [visual guide](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/) shows some of the reasons to switch from Swagger 2.x to OpenAPI 3.x.